 Living in relation to other people and acively shaping social relations.
 Reflecting different interests, needs and tensions.
 Team and conflict management skills.

-Acting autonomously, sin a selforganized and reflective way: Observing and evaluating challenges, requirements, or options.
+Acting autonomously, in a self-organized and reflective way: Observing and evaluating challenges, requirements, or options.
 Assuming responsibility.

 Case Study with Checklist

-- OECD Future of Education and Skills 2030.
-Transformative Competencies Conceptual learning framework.
-Transformative Competencies for 2030
+- ↑ OECD Future of Education and Skills 2030.
+Transformative Competences Conceptual learning framework.
+Transformative Competences for 2030

 - ↑ European Center for the Development of Vocational Training (Cedefop): The shift to learning outcomes Policies and practices in Europe; Cedefop Reference series; Thessaloniki 2009; p.
 35

 - ↑ A. Galfayan, S. Wehrsig, N. Zimmermann (2013) [https:mitost.org Environment and Civil Involvement.
 How Can We Connect Sustainable Development Education and Active Citizenship Empowerment?]
 MitOst-Editionen, Berlin 2013, ISBN 978-3-944012-01-8